geelen/glenmaddern.com/src/lib/articles/css-modules.md

 # Get started!

 With CSS Modules, we hope that we're able to help you and your team maintain as much of your current knowledge of CSS and your product, but become vastly more comfortable and more productive.
 We've kept the syntax additions to a minimum and tried to ensure there are examples that are close to the way you're already working.
-We have demo projects for [Webpack](https://github.com/css-modules/webpack-demo), [JSPM](https://github.com/css-modules/jspm-demo) and [Browserify](https://github.com/css-modules/browserify-demo) if you're using one of those, and we're always on the look-out for new environments where CSS Modules would work: support for server-side NodeJS is [happening](https://github.com/css-modules/css-modules-require-hook) and Rails is on the roadmap.
+We have demo projects for [Webpack](https://github.com/css-modules/webpack-demo), [JSPM](https://github.com/css-modules/jspm-demo) and [Browserify](https://github.com/css-modules/browserify-demo) if you're using one of those, and we're always on the look-out for new environments where CSS Modules would work: support for server-side NodeJS is [happening](https://github.com/css-modules/css-modules-require-hook) and Rails is on the horizon.

 But to make things even easier, I've made a little Plunkr for you to [play around with an example](http://plnkr.co/edit/FbcJpb?p=preview) without installing a thing!
 Give it a go: